 A significant advantage for system-chosen tails is that it becomes very likely that the user's password will be different on different systems, even if the user chooses the same password-head.
-This should increase overall security, as users can no longer use the exact same password on each system.
+This should increase overall security, as users will generally no longer use the exact same password on each system.
 The burden on memory is increased, but in our judgment this increase is well worth the cost-too many systems are compromised by having user passwords cracked on other systems.

-Note that this ability of ensuring that a user has different passwords on different systems is achieved without coordination between the systems-it is a statistical guarantee.
-An adversary who discovers a user's password on system A may still be caught trying to a login with a honeyword on system B.
+Note that this ability to ensure that a user has different passwords on different systems is achieved without coordination between the systems: It is a statistical guarantee.
+An adversary who discovers a user's password on system A may still be detected trying to log in with a honeyword on system B.